bmeck/tofu/README.md

 will print a JSON object.

-* `.requires` is the require analysis of a file.
+* `.requires` is the require analysis of the source text.
-* `.freeVariables` is the access analysis of free variables in the file.
+* `.freeVariables` is the access analysis of free variables of the source text.
+* `.imports` is the import analysis of the source text.